-Jesus went on to instruct his disciples in the great commission to teach others to observe ALL that He commanded them.
-This includes the teachings of the Old Testament including the law, which Jesus taught and observed without fail.
-Please note that this is after Jesus died and was risen!
-Jesus did not cancel the law, but rather confirmed its importance.
+Yeshua went on to instruct his disciples in the great commission to teach others to observe ALL that He commanded them.
+This includes the teachings of the Old Testament including the law, which Yeshua taught and observed without fail.
+Please note that this is after Yeshua died and was risen!
+Yeshua did not cancel the law, but rather confirmed its importance.

 [Matthew 28:19-20] 19“Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”

-Clearly, we must reconsider the misconception that Jesus came to “set us free from the law”.
+Clearly, we must reconsider the misconception that Yeshua came to “set us free from the law”.

 This is confirmed in several other scriptures in Old and New Testament.
 I have included but a few.